 Roger Thurow examines the question of how to conquer global hunger and malnutrition while also saving the planet from the strain on our environment, biodiversity, and health.

 Council expert Roger Thurow explains how most African countries don’t have the resources to provide aid to their own citizens.

 The coronavirus exposed America’s secret of hunger amid abundance.
 How can residents of the world’s richest country be hungry?

 During a pandemic outbreak, washing our hands is integral in stopping the spread.
 However, in many parts of Africa and elsewhere in the developing world, properly washing hands is a luxury—as is soap.

-Roger Thurow, senior fellow for the Global Food and Agriculture Program, takes a minute to discuss how COVID-19 has affected food security.
+Roger Thurow, senior fellow for the Center on Global Food and Agriculture, takes a minute to discuss how COVID-19 has affected food security.

 A stunted child anywhere in our world becomes a stunted child everywhere.
 We all share in the cost of lower education, reduced labor productivity, and escalating health care costs.

 In this series, Agri-Pulse and the Council have partnered to explore how the US agriculture and food sector can advance food security.

 Unclean water, poor sanitation, and lousy hygiene – and resulting diseases – combine with poor nutrition as the leading causes of young child mortality and stunting.